MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Introduction

-Therefore, we designed a novel video visual prompting method specifically for the unique requirements of the video motion understanding domain, which we call~\oursname.
-Specifically, we begin by decoupling the pertinent object motion and camera motion according to the problem.
-For object motion, we select action groups based on the MLLM's initial perception.
-Building upon this, we leverage an external knowledge module for object tracking to identify a set of bounding boxes highly correlated with the queried motion.
-Subsequently, we smooth this series of boxes and apply a spotlight-like visual prompt, which is then fed back into the MLLM to enhance its fine-grained object motion perception capabilities.
-For camera motion, which necessitates the MLLM's perception of subtle scene changes—a capability where MLLMs often exhibit limitations—we designed a method to synthetically introduce motion blur into video frames.
-Interestingly, our experiments reveal that this \textbf{addition of motion blur significantly benefits camera motion determination}.
-Finally, we obtain templated enhanced results through our carefully designed config, and MLLM inference yields the result.
+To address this, we propose~\oursname, \textbf{a novel video visual prompting method that decouples object and camera motion tailored for fine-grained motion understanding}.
+For object motion, we apply a spotlight-like visual prompt on bounding boxes correlated with the queried motion to enhance motion perception (aiming at focusing the model's attention on the core motion, as illustrated in Figure~\ref{fig:att}).
+This is inspired by the fact that pre-training data inevitably includes scenarios like stage performances and TV shows, where important moving subjects are often highlighted while the background is dimmed.
+For camera motion, which necessitates the MLLM's perception of subtle scene changes—a capability where MLLMs often exhibit limitations~\citep{hong2025motionbench,tu2025favor}—we designed a method to synthetically introduce motion blur into video frames.
+Interestingly, our experiments reveal that this addition of motion blur significantly benefits camera motion determination.
+Through our carefully designed configuration,~\oursname~enables MLLMs to achieve enhanced results for fine-grained motion understanding without additional training data.

-To further \textbf{convert this capability into explicit, actionable data assets}, we collected and annotated $\Theta(40K)$ video clips, $\Theta(87K)$ question-answer pairs.
+To further convert this capability into explicit, actionable data assets, we collected and annotated $\Theta(40K)$ video clips, $\Theta(87K)$ question-answer pairs.
 Through a rigorous filtering mechanism that enhanced the quality of annotated data, we developed an SFT dataset and a preference dataset for training strategies.
-This process distilled the fine-grained motion understanding capability of MLLMs and aligned it with human preference, constructed~\oursdata, the \textbf{first} large-scale open-source dataset for fine-grained video motion understanding to date, encompassing diverse scenes and high-quality video footage.
+This process distilled the fine-grained motion understanding capability of MLLMs and aligned it with human preference, and \textbf{constructed~\oursdata, the first large-scale open-source dataset for fine-grained video motion understanding to date}, encompassing diverse scenes and high-quality video footage.
+Benefiting from this dataset, our trained~\ourschat~significantly outperformed the original Qwen2.5VL-7B model, thus validating the effectiveness of~\oursdata.
+Extensive experiments demonstrated that~\oursname~and~\oursdata~effectively contribute to enhancing fine-grained motion understanding.